 - The Women’s Mountain Bikes Scam (Why You Should Not Buy a Women’s Mountain Bike)

-Although if you want some really intense action then full-suspension bikes would be the best option since they require half the effort.
-Full-Suspension bikes are heavier in comparison and are even more expensive but they offer amazing ride quality.
+However, if you want some intense action then full-suspension bikes would be the best option since they require half the effort.
+Full-suspension bikes are heavier in comparison and are even more expensive but they offer amazing ride quality.
 You just have to keep a focus on your balance without worrying about obstacles that much.